gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Symmetric has a shared key and is faster.
 Protocols often use asymmetric to transfer symmetric key.
 	- Perfect forward secrecy - eg Signal uses this.

+- Cyphers
-- Cyphers - Block vs stream
+	- Block vs stream ciphers
+	- Block cipher modes of operation

 - Trusted Platform Module
 	- (TPM)